fxnn/gone/README.md

 * The `resources` package encapsulates access to static resources, which are bundled with each `gone` distribution.
 * The `failer` package delivers error pages for HTTP requests.

+## Access Control

+Users being not logged in have read and write permissions according to the world access permissions of the file or containing directory.
+This means, a file with `rwxrwx---` cannot be read or written by an unauthenticated user.

+### Currently unimplemented

+Users can login.
+The login information is configured in a good old `htpasswd` file.

+By default, authenticated users can read and write all files that are readable resp. writeable by the `gone` process.

+Additionally, you can define user groups that must have read/write permissions for anonymous/authenticated access.
+Additional groups for authorized users might be supplied in a `htgroup` file.

+For example, you can demand that access permissions for unauthenticated users are only granted if the file has the `public` group.
+You could also demand that authenticated users do not have additional rights, unless they are granted special groups via `htgroup`.